-Gatherings at households – including shacks – are limited to up to 20 people at any one time, not including residents of the household.
+Gatherings at residential premises – including shacks – are limited to up to 100 people (including children and babies) at any one time.
+This limit includes all residents of the household and the people who ordinarily reside at the house or shack.

 What is a gathering?

 A gathering is the total number of people present in any single undivided indoor space, or in the outdoor area of a premises.
 All individuals – whether they are business operators, staff, volunteers, attendees, children or babies – are considered part of the gathering number.

 Why do we have maximum gathering numbers?